worldiaday/organizer-guide/code-of-conduct.md

 * Then, we will help you to determine the options that we have based on the situation.
 We will also document the details to assure trends of behavior are uncovered across locations.
 * Lastly, we will follow the situation to a resolution where you feel safe and you can remain anonymous if you wish to be.

-## 6. Addressing Grievances
+## 4. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify World IA Day with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-## 7. Scope
+## 5. Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.
+We expect all WIAD participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to WIAD events.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 8. Contact info
+## 6. Contact info

-safety@worldiaday.org is an email inbox monitored by the IA Institute President, the IAI Events Director, and the WIAD Global Executive Producer.
+(safety@worldiaday.org) is an email inbox monitored by the IA Institute President, the IAI Events Director, and the WIAD Global Executive Producer.

-## 10. License and attribution
+## 7. License and attribution

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).